How to Teach ESL Vocabulary

-Vocabulary is crucial to a student’s language development and communication skills.
+Teaching vocabulary in ESL is crucial to a student’s language development and communication skills.
 After all, without adequate words, it’s difficult to relate thoughts, ideas, and feelings about who we are and how we interpret the world around us.
 But how do we achieve this goal without making students memorize lists of ESL vocabulary that will be forgotten after the next pop quiz?
-Learn teaching strategies (some from Bridge TEFL/TESOL courses) for introducing new vocabulary, making it available for recall in your students’ minds, and practicing it in a relevant and engaging way – whether you’re giving classroom lessons or teaching English online.
+Check out these teaching strategies for how to teach vocabulary to ESL students – whether you’re giving in-person lessons or teaching English online.

 What is the best way to teach ESL vocabulary?